narenkhatwani/narenkhatwani-resume/content/authors/admin/_index.md

 <p style='text-align: justify;'>
 Hello!
 I'm Naren, a Data Science Ph.D. student at the New Jersey Institute of Technology (NJIT).
-My research lies in the field of Biomedical ontologies, with a keen interest in Ontology Encrichment and Concept Goodness.
-Alongside my research, I am an Adjunct Instructor teaching Database System Design and Management (CS 331).
+My research lies in the domain of Biomedical ontologies, with a focus primarily on Incremental Ontology Expansion and Concept Goodness.
+Alongside my research, I am an Adjunct Instructor teaching Database System Design and Management (CS 331) and a Teaching Assistant for graduate level courses.

 <p style='text-align: justify;'>
-Before diving deep into ontologies, I explored the domain of Parallel and High Performance Computing as a Graduate Researcher at NJIT.
-My professional journey also took me to Forbes during the summer of 2022.
-As a Technology Engineering Intern @ Forbes, I collaborated with the Platform & Product Engineering Team, significantly enhancing their Content Management System and initiating the development of the new Mobile Application for Forbes Daily Dozen newsletter.
+Before moving to Biomedical Ontologies, I explored the domain of Parallel and High Performance Computing as a Graduate Researcher at NJIT.
+My professional journey also took me to Forbes Media LLC during the Summer of 2022.
+As a Technology Engineering Intern @ Forbes, I collaborated with the Platform & Product Engineering Team, significantly enhancing their Content Management System and initiating the development of the new Mobile Application for Forbes Daily Dozen Newsletter.
 </p>

 <p style='text-align: justify;'>
-Outside my academic comitments, I am a GitHub Campus Expert, where I strive to build diverse and inclusive communities to learn skills, collaborate on projects, and share experiences.
-Through this platform, I not only introduce students to promising research domains but also organize collaborative events in partnership with GitHub, Association of Computing Machinery (ACM) - NJIT chapter and and Graduate Women in Computing (GWiCS) focusing on open-source learning and innovation.
+Apart from my academic commitments, I am a GitHub Campus Expert, where I build diverse and inclusive communities to learn skills, collaborate on projects, and share experiences.
+Through this platform, I introduce students to promising research domains and organize collaborative events in partnership with GitHub, Association of Computing Machinery (ACM) - NJIT chapter & Graduate Women in Computing (GWiCS) focusing on open-source learning and innovation.
 </p>